 The sysfs filesystem was mentioned briefly above.
 One may wonder how sysfs knows about the devices present on a system and what device numbers should be used for them.
-Drivers that have been compiled into the kernel directly register their objects with sysfs as they are detected by the kernel.
+Drivers that have been compiled into the kernel directly register their objects with a sysfs (devtmpfs internally) as they are detected by the kernel.
 For drivers compiled as modules, this registration will happen when the module is loaded.
-Once the sysfs filesystem is mounted (on /sys), data which the built-in drivers registered with sysfs are available to userspace processes and to udevd for processing (including modifications to device nodes).
+Once the sysfs filesystem is mounted (on /sys), data which the drivers register with sysfs are available to userspace processes and to udevd for processing (including modifications to device nodes).